Enrolment

 The Scholarship will incorporate:

-A short list of applicants will be identified by the Principal and the Deputy Principal Teaching and Learning and invited to an interview at the College with their parents.
+A short list of applicants will be identified by the Principal and Scholarships panel and will be invited to an interview at the College with their parents.

-The successful applicants will be notified both by telephone and in writing of the offer and terms and conditions of the Scholarship.
-Acceptance will be contingent on both parents and students signing an acceptance of the conditions of award, completion of the College application form and payment of the Application and Enrolment fees.
+The successful applicants will be notified in writing of the offer and terms and conditions of the Scholarship.
+Acceptance will be contingent on both parents and students signing an acceptance of the conditions of award, completion of the College application form and payment of the Enrolment fee.

 The number of full or part scholarships awarded will be at the discretion of the Principal.